tairasoul/YADMB/addon-docs.md

 ## Addon types

-You have 4 types of addons:
+You have 5 types of addons:

+- Custom commands

 - Audio resolvers